top of page

 i.
 Registered participants may resubmit a corrected file before the Event deadline.

 b.
-Entries must be in English, complete stories, and original works of fiction written during the 72 hours.
+Entries must be in English, complete stories, and original works of fiction written during the 72-hour writing period.

 i.
 Entries including fanfiction, religion, politics, erotica, or AI-generated content are not accepted.